Packing Guidelines and Tips

 To avoid over-stressing the boxes (and our hardworking Squad Members), we suggest that you separate your heavy items into multiple boxes.
 This will prevent breaking boxes and breaking backs.

-- It is also a good idea to place the heavier objects as close to the center of the box as possible to reduce the risk of breaking the box.
+- Place the heavier objects as close to the center of the box as possible to reduce the risk of breaking the box.

-In constructing and sealing your boxes, please apply tape liberally.
+When sealing your boxes, please apply tape liberally.
 You will need at least three strips of tape for both the top and the bottom of the box.
 Do not use masking tape or string.
-A roll of heavy duty packing tape is included with each box order and we expect it to be used heavily!
+A roll of heavy duty packing tape is included with each box order, so please feel free to use as much as you need to secure your box.

 Carpets and Rugs: